 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Node.js.

-Install Yarn requires install Node.js on your server, now we install Node.js using following command:
+Install Yarn requires installing Node.js on your server, now we install Node.js using the following command:

 Enable the Yarn repository and import the repository’s GPG key:

 curl --silent --location https://dl.yarnpkg.com/rpm/yarn.repo | sudo tee /etc/yum.repos.d/yarn.repo sudo rpm --import https://dl.yarnpkg.com/rpm/pubkey.gpg

 Once the repository is added, you can install Yarn, by running: